Charles Schwab vs TradeZero (2025)

 Recommendations

-Beginners: A robo account with Schwab is a good way to start.
+Beginners: Schwab’s robo program is a great start.

-Active Stock Trading: Schwab is obviously better for fractional shares, foreign stocks, and no platform fees.
-For shorting and day trading, TradeZero is better.
+Active Stock Trading: Schwab is best for fractional shares, international stocks, and free platforms.
+TradeZero is better for short selling and day trading.

 Promotions